-Sphaeroma, also an Isopod, is much the same in appearance and habits except it is larger, usually about one-half inch in length.
+Sphaeroma, also an isopod, is much the same in appearance and habits except it is larger, usually about $\frac{1}{2}$ inch in length.
 The body is oval, convex, and also capable of rolling into a ball.
-The burrows of this borer are substantially larger than those of Limnoria, sometimes exceeding one-half inch in diameter.
+The burrows of this borer are substantially larger than those of Limnoria, sometimes exceeding $\frac{1}{2}$ -inch in diameter.

 Chelura is another boring crustacean but, unlike Limnoria and Sphaeroma, it is in the order Amphipoda.
-Its body is cylindrical and shrimp-like, about one-quarter inch in length.
+Its body is cylindrical and shrimplike, about 1⁄4inch in length.
 It can be distinguished from Limnoria and Sphaeroma by its longer antennae and tail appendages.
 Its habits are similar to those of Limnoria, but its burrows are somewhat larger.